+FORM SD

-FORM SD Specialized Disclosure Report
+Specialized Disclosure Report

 EMCOR GROUP, INC.

 (Exact Name of Registrant as Specified in Its Charter)

+Delaware 1-8267 11-2125338

+(State or Other Jurisdiction of Incorporation) (Commission File Number) (I.R.S.
+Employer Identification No.)

+Maxine L. Mauricio, Executive Vice President and General Counsel (203) 849-7800

+(Zip Code)

-Delaware 1-82 267 11-2125338 (State or Other Jurisdiction of Incorporation) (Commission File Number) (I.R.S.
-Employer Identification No.) 301 Merritt Seven, Norwall k, CT 06851-1092 (Address of Principal Executive ecutive Offices) (Zip Code) Maxine L. Mauricio, Senior Vice President and General Counsel (203) 849-7800 (Name and Telephone Number, Including Area Code, of the Person to Contact in Connection With This Report)
+(Name and Telephone Number, Including Area Code, of the Person to Contact in Connection With This Report)